json4s/json4s/CONTRIBUTING.md

 ### Issues

 - Questions should be posted to [stackoverflow.com](http://stackoverflow.com/questions/tagged/json4s)
-- Please describe about your issue in detail (verison, situation, examples)
+- Please describe about your issue in detail (version, situation, examples)
 - We may close your issue when we have no plan to take action right now.
 We appreciate your understanding.

 ### Pull Requests